-A7 Examine the intricacies of organisations Intellectual skills Teaching and learning methods Assessment strategy B1 Structure and communicate ideas and arguments effectively in writing; B2 Research information and reference source materials consistently and accurately using the Harvard Referencing System; B3 Solve business problems and make business decisions using appropriate information and techniques.
-B4 Utilise cognitive skills of conceptual and critical thinking and engage with major thinkers and debates within the field of link theory with practice Cognitive/intellectual skills are developed throughout the taught curriculum, in lectures, in related directed learning, and practiced through in-class exercises (individual and small group tasks) set during seminars, tutorials and workshops.
+A7 Examine the intricacies of organisations Intellectual skillsB1 Structure and communicate ideas and arguments effectively in writing;B2 Research information and reference source materials consistently and accurately using the Harvard Referencing System;B3 Solve business problems and make business decisions using appropriate information and techniques.B4 Utilise cognitive skills of conceptual and critical thinking and engage with major thinkers and debates within the field of link theory with practice Teaching and learning methods Cognitive/intellectual skills are developed throughout the taught curriculum, in lectures, in related directed learning, and practiced through in-class exercises (individual and small group tasks) set during seminars, tutorials and workshops.
 Students are taught research and study skills as part of their curriculum, enhancing their abilities as independent thinkers and equipping them for the higher level learning required as they progress.
-Intellectual skills are assessed through formative activities in tutorials, and summative coursework throughout.
+Assessment strategy Intellectual skills are assessed through formative activities in tutorials, and summative coursework throughout.
 In-class tests and exams are also used to assess intellectual skills.
 These are clearly identified within the appropriate DMDs.
-Practical skills Teaching and learning methods Assessment strategy C1 Integrate marketing Practical skills are developed Practical skills are assessed theory with consideration of through applied modules using through formative work in tutorials and summative practice contemporary and guest studies. coursework and exams.
-C2 Conduct research into Throughout the student is expected This includes debates, oral business and management to consolidate their development of presentations and written work issues through the creation, practical skills by the use of blended (both individual and group).

-extraction and analysis of data from a range of sources C3 Conduct research/systematic searching into business and marketing learning materials.
-Students will be introduced to relevant digital technologies eg. Marketing automation and social media scheduling.
-Transferable skills Teaching and learning methods Assessment strategy D1 Communicate effectively, both orally and in writing.
-Transferable skills are developed through all modules by teaching and learning methods.
-Transferable skills are assessed through coursework, oral presentations/debates, D2 Work effectively in a team.
-Throughout, the learner is seminars, group based work and the applied project and.
-Inproblem solving and decision making using appropriate qualitative and quantitative techniques.
-D4 Work independently, effectively and meet deadlines. encouraged to develop transferable skills by maintaining a record of evidence and completing a personal development plan.
-This encourages them to take responsibility for continuing to develop their own knowledge and skills. class tests and exams are also used to assess intellectual skills.
+Practical skillsC1 Integrate marketing theory with consideration of practiceC2 Conduct research into business and management issues through the creation, extraction and analysis of data from a range of sourcesC3 Conduct research/systematic searching into business and marketing Teaching and learning methodsPractical skills are developedthrough applied modules usingcontemporary and guest studies.Throughout the student isexpected to consolidate theirdevelopment of practical skills bythe use of blended learningmaterials.Students will be introduced torelevant digital technologies eg.Marketing automation and socialmedia scheduling.
+Assessment strategy Practical skills are assessed through formative work in tutorials and summative coursework and exams.
+This includes debates, oral presentations and written work (both individual and group).
+Transferable skillsD1 Communicateeffectively, both orally andin writing.D2 Work effectively in ateam.D3 Make use of effective Teaching and learning methodsTransferable skills are developedthrough all modules by teachingand learning methods.Throughout, the learner isencouraged to developtransferable skills by maintaininga record of evidence and Assessment strategy Transferable skills are assessed through coursework, oral presentations/debates, seminars, group based work and the applied project and.
+In-class tests and exams are problem solving and decision making using appropriate qualitative and quantitative techniques.
+D4 Work independently, effectively and meet deadlines. completing a personal development plan.
+This encourages them to take responsibility for continuing to develop their own knowledge and skills. also used to asses intellectual skills.
 D5 Make effective use of Information Technology.
-D6 Demonstrate the ability to use academic, enterprise and employability skills in both scholarly and work-based environments.
-D7 Operate in the dynamic global arena and to appreciate contemporary and crosscultural difference.
+D6 Demonstrate the ability to use academic, enterprise and employability skills in both scholarly and work- based environments.
+D7 Operate in the dynamic global arena and to appreciate contemporary and cross- cultural difference.